A Deeper Look At The Poor Me Control Drama

 This is the most passive of all the “Control Dramas.”
 This style is designed to get the other person to feel sorry for them using this indifferent manipulation.
 This lures them in to connect or reconnect with them in sympathy, which shifts the energy of the jointly connected minds to their control.

 Here is how it works: the drama is designed to make you feel like you did something wrong, and were not “there” for them in a time of need.
-They may say something such as, “You were there for me when all these bad things were happening.”
+They may say something such as, “You were not there for me when all these bad things were happening.”
 Or more boldly, “After all I have done for you, you let me down like this.”
 This suddenly throws you off balance and brings your attention and connection back to them, as you consider whether what they are saying is true.
 When the game fully works, you connect deeply with them, trying to make amends.

 When this happens, they feel good but you, in turn, feel drained or weakened.
 This is because they have seized control of the joint mind the two of you have created, moving you into a kind of voluntary deferral to their dominance.